RT-Thread/rt-thread/documentation/device/adc/adc.md

 ### Find ADC Devices

 The application gets the device handler based on the ADC device name to operate the ADC device.
-Following is the interface function to find the devices,
+Following is the interface function to find the devices:

 ```c
 rt_device_t rt_device_find(const char* name);